 Civil unrest/political tension

-Law enforcement personnel throughout the country are unable to ensure the security of civilians.
+Law enforcement personnel are unable to ensure the security of civilians in CAR.

-We strongly advise any Australians in the CAR to depart by commercial means if it is safe to do so.
-There are limited commercial options available.
-If, despite this advice, you choose to remain in the CAR, you should have appropriate personal security measures in place, and stay in a safe place.
+Australians in the CAR should depart by commercial means if it is safe to do so.
+If, despite this advice, you choose to remain in the CAR, have appropriate personal security measures in place.

-Based predominantly in the Democratic Republic of the Congo, the Lord’s Resistance Army (LRA) has made periodic incursions in the southeast of the CAR, especially Haut-Mbomou province.
+Based in the Democratic Republic of the Congo, South Sudan and Uganda the Lord’s Resistance Army (LRA) has made periodic incursions in the southeast of the CAR, especially into Haut-Mbomou province.
 Many people have been killed and thousands more have fled the region.
-Civilians continue to be targeted by the LRA in attacks.
+LRA attacks continue to target civilians.

 Kidnapping: Foreigners, including aid workers, have been the target of kidnappings and violent crime in the CAR.

 Banditry and crime are common throughout the CAR.
-Serious and indiscriminate violence and looting has occurred in the capital Bangui since March 2013.
+Serious and indiscriminate violence and looting has occurred in some parts of Bangui since March 2013 and is widespread in regional areas.

 Random road blocks may be installed by local police and security forces or people posing as them.
 Armed groups may attempt to extort money from travellers through illegitimate fines or intimidation.